-Seek refuge in a vehicle or grounded building when lightning and thunder begins.
+Seek refuge in a vehicle or grounded building when lightning and thunder begin.

 If you are far from a vehicle or a building, stay clear from tall objects like trees, electric/telephone poles, and bodies of water.
-Find a depression or a low spot and make yourself as small as possible – DO NOT lie down on the ground.
+Instead, find a depression or a low spot and make yourself as small as possible – DO NOT lie down on the ground.

-If you are a group, spread yourselves 50-100 feet away from each other to avoid multiple victims as lightning can travel along the ground surface.
+If you are a group, spread yourselves 50-100 feet away to avoid multiple victims, as lightning can travel along the ground.

 If you happen to be indoors, avoid taking showers or doing laundry and avoid charging your phone or other gadgets.